 Check Your Work

-Always check your work to ensure that your scientific notation representations and calculations are accurate.
-Double-check that the coefficient is between 1 and 10, that the exponent is correct, and that you have not made any arithmetic errors.
-If possible, use a calculator or other tool to verify your results.
-Checking your work will help you catch mistakes and ensure that your calculations are reliable.
+Always check your work to make sure your scientific notation representations and calculations are accurate.
+Because of that, double-check that the coefficient is between 1 and 10, that the exponent is correct, and that you have not made any arithmetic errors.
+Because of that, if possible, use a calculator or other tool to verify your results.
+Checking your work will help you catch mistakes and confirm that your calculations are reliable.

 Apply It to Real-World Problems